"ONCE A YEAR,

 Come and experience the Italian tradition of Aperitivo!
 Eating is a great way to experience a culture, especially when it is free!
 Lead by SJU's own Manuela.

 Do you want to learn easy & delicious recipes?
-Join Manuela on campus to learn how to create traditional Italian pasta dishes.
+Join Chef Andrea to learn how to create traditional Italian pasta dishes.
 Who knows maybe you will become SJU Rome’s next Master Chef.

 Basilica of Saint Paul Outside the Walls